 Please note that users will only be able to access 20 responses per year.
 To increase the amount of response you can see please contact [email protected].

 Previous scores are available via the scores page of the CDP website.
 Note that not all CDP scores are public.
-See How will my organization be listed on the CDP website? for more information.
+See above How will my organization be listed on the CDP website? for more information.

 CDP welcomes feedback from companies disclosing via our platform.

-To provide feedback on the content of our questionnaires and supporting materials please use our technical feedback form.
+To provide feedback on the content of our questionnaires and supporting materials please use our general feedback form.
 Note that from time to time CDP holds public consultations on our questionnaires, details of which are made available to stakeholders via our consultation page.

 You will not receive a reply to your feedback, but please be assured that all form submissions are reviewed to allow for continuous improvement.
 However, if you represent a responding organization and would like to request a response, please get in touch with your local CDP contact.